acend/go-basics-training/content/en/docs/project_structure/_index.md

 ### Standard Library

-To Go standard library does provide usful packages which many programms need.
-The complete documentatino of the standard library you find on: https://go.dev/pkg
+The Go standard library provides many useful packages.
+For more information see the documentation at: https://go.dev/pkg

 Common packages in the standard library are: